Imago

 The Browns insider says that Dillon Gabriel needs time to come up the learning curve

 Despite Gabriel’s noticeable struggles in the game against New England two weeks ago and his slow progress in learning the offense, Stefanski is sticking by his initial decision.
-This commitment has led many fans to question how much longer the team plans to rely on Gabriel before deciding to switch to their other rookie quarterback, Shedeur Sanders, in an attempt to spark the struggling offense.
+This commitment has led many fans to question how much longer the team plans to rely on Gabriel before deciding to switch to their other rookie quarterback, Shedeur Sanders, to spark the struggling offense.

 ADVERTISEMENT